mgarcia01752/PyPNM/docs/api/fast-api/file-manager/file-manager-api.md

 - Download individual PNM files or grouped archives.
 - Upload external PNM capture files into the PyPNM transaction database.
 - Trigger analysis on a stored PNM file.
+- Generate a hexdump view of any stored PNM file by transaction ID.

 Endpoints live under the FastAPI router: